 Fossil Free Culture NL is an artist collective that challenges the relationships between public cultural institutions and fossil fuel companies through artistic performances, research and campaigning efforts.
 They want to build a movement in the arts and culture sector that persuades cultural institutions to drop such sponsorships.

 Globaïa is a non-profit NGO fostering planetary awareness, by promoting a science-based, transdisciplinary and unified understanding on the great socio-ecological issues of our time.
 Merging art and science they create new ways to visualize our interconnected world and the ever evolving relationship between human societies, living environments, planet Earth and beyond.

-Green Art Lab Alliance
+Green Art Lab Alliance (Europe)